 Or perhaps he is simply a way for her to make a decision.
 In this respect, her experience mirrors the fundamental questions facing South Korea: whether to be a country that looks forward or one that looks back; whether it is Western or Asian; whether it will be a peacemaker or a warrior.
 Her ambivalence is summed up in a scene where the narrator’s mother makes her buy a traditional hanbok dress for Seollal, the Korean New Year.
 The narrator agrees to wear it but comments that it makes her look obese.

 What she wants is to be truly seen, as herself and not as a social oddity.
 And in the end her wish is granted, although not in the way she expected: the conclusion is quietly satisfying, as well as a bit surprising.

 The story is told in poetic, crystalline prose, down to the smell of the local fish market and the slow-motion decay of the guesthouse.
 It is no wonder that the novel (in the original French) won two prestigious prizes, the Prix Robert Walser and the Prix Régine Desforges.
 Translating it from French must have been a trial, but Higgins has captured the sense of detail and division that defines both the setting and the central character.
 The book also has interesting things to say about the increasingly transnational nature of Korean literature, which is being pushed along by the global spread of Korean cinema and popular culture.

 Many of us have known a place like Sokcho, and have felt that complex sense of wanting to leave and needing to stay.
 Dusapin has captured that sense here, in a novel that is both intimate and beautiful.

-Editor’s note: Earlier this month, Winter in Sokcho garnered a National Book Award for literature in translation.
+Editor’s note: Winter in Sokcho garnered a National Book Award for literature in translation in 2021.